mikependon/RepoDB/RepoDb.Docs/development-experience.md

 ﻿# The Development Experience

-If you are to use RepoDb, the development experience is identical to both both Entity Framework and Dapper.
-However, since RepoDb is a micro-ORM library, it gives you the most attributes of micro-ORM (i.e: performant, efficient).
+If you are to use RepoDb, the development experience is identical to both Entity Framework and Dapper.
+But, it gives you the most attributes of micro-ORM (i.e: Direct, Performant, Efficient and etc).

 ### Entity Framework